 • How to find flattering poses that showcase the love and connection between two people

 The purpose of this workshop is to help you get more sure-footed with using your DSLR camera in manual mode.
 When you spend most of every day taking pictures, it's easy to keep current, but not everyone has that luxury.
-Even experienced photographers can use a refresher now and then.
-This workshop will get you hands-on with your own camera, reconnecting with how to shoot in manual mode under a variety of conditions.
+Even experienced photographers can use a reminder now and then.
+This workshop will get you hands-on with your own camera, connecting the dots of how to shoot in manual mode under a variety of conditions.

 What we'll look at: